lyst/django-urlconf-export/README.md

 But now, Django URLconf Export has solved this problem.

-It exports your website URLconf in a JSON format, and imports it in other services.
+It exports your website URLconf in a JSON format, then imports it to any other Python service.

 So you can make URLs for your website from anywhere, with no hassle, no repetition and no debt.